 Video is effective because it stimulates processing centers in the brain.
 As we touched on in our explainer video, humans process information through multiple channels, both visual and auditory.

 It all comes down to something called the Dual-Coding Theory.
 Originally hypothesized by Allan Paivio in 1971, the basic idea is this: Audio and visual channels function individually in the brain.
 Each can be overwhelmed by an onslaught of information.
 But, when you present content that relies on both visual and audio channels (e.g., images on screen, accompanied by verbal narration), information is easier to absorb and digest.

 This is why people prefer video over other mediums.
 Think about it.
 What would you rather sit through: a 2-minute video or a 20-minute presentation?
 Video lets you communicate more in less time, providing a valuable service to your viewer.

 It’s also considerate of your viewer’s preferences.
-If you were delivering a pitch or demonstrating a product in person, you’d people to ask questions.
+If you were delivering a pitch or demonstrating a product in person, you’d want people to ask questions.
 But many people are uncomfortable or shy about asking questions or admitting they don’t understand something.
 This format gives them the info they need without having to ask, and even allows them to reference it later.

 Plus, now that mobile has become so popular, explainer videos help people learn what they want to know in the easiest, most efficient way.
 (Opensignal found that 64% of consumers are more likely to watch short videos on mobile devices.)
 Ultimately, using this format helps you position your brand as a helpful friend and establishes a positive relationship from the get-go.